tomwanzek/d3-v4-definitelytyped/README.md

 The process of moving essentially complete TypeScript 2 definitions and tests over to **DefinitelyTyped/types-2.0** branch has started.

 A key rationale for using **DefinitelyTyped** going forward is that, it serves as the primary feeder source for the **@types organization**.
-Aspirationally, this means the resulting definitions should be easily deployable using, e.g:
+Depending on the migration status of the individual module definitions, this means the resulting definitions are easily deployable using, e.g:

 ```
 npm install @types/d3-selection --save